AK-amitkumar/odoo-book/source/index.rst

    :alt: alternate text
    :align: right

-**Odoo Book** is an online book explains Odoo Modules, Configurations, Developments and answers to all how to Questions.
-Read more about Odoo, the aim of this book is to give detail explanation on each any every untapped points for Odoo over the Internet.
-Beside explanation of topics it also covers a real life examples and success stories achieved with Odoo Implementation. :ref:`Read more About Book → <about>`
+**Odoo Book** is an online book continuously updating the content to provide knowledge base for Odoo Consultants and Developmers.
+Odoo Books how you can minimize the level of customization by configuration of the Odoo Apps or Installing the supporting Apps. :ref:`Read more About Book → <about>`

-You can go through frequently visited topics about the Odoo
+You can start reading the book through widely viewed topics for the Odoo or you can view topics by :ref:`genindex` or :ref:`search` for specific topics from Odoo Book.

 .. toctree::
    :maxdepth: 1